SumaiyaTarannumNoor/All-that-I-have-tried-and-learned/Machine Learning - NLP/RNN/RNN.md

 ## Variants of Recurrent Neural Networks (RNNs)

-There are several variations of RNNs, each designed to address specific challenges or optimise for certain tasks:
+There are several variations of RNNs, each designed to address specific challenges or optimize for certain tasks:

 ### 1. Vanilla RNN